ssube/prometheus_express/README.md

 # prometheus_express

-A [Prometheus](https://prometheus.io/) SDK for CircuitPython/MicroPython boards, allowing sensor data to be integrated into existing Prometheus/Grafana monitoring infrastructure.
+A [Prometheus](https://prometheus.io/) SDK for CircuitPython and MicroPython boards, helping integrate I2C and SPI sensors into existing Prometheus monitoring infrastructure.

 - only depends on `socket`
-- runs on CircuitPython 4.x for embedded devices
+- runs on CircuitPython 4.x and MicroPython for ESP32 and M0/M4 devices
-- runs on CPython 3.x for local testing
+- runs even faster on CPython 3.x for local testing
 - API compatible with the official [prometheus/client_python](https://github.com/prometheus/client_python)
 - basic HTTP server with path/method routing
-- not terribly slow (50 rps on an M4 core, 5k on an i7 core)
+- not terribly slow (20 rps on an ESP32, 50 rps on an M4 core, 5k on an i7 core)

-For those unfamiliar with Prometheus, the examples expose an HTTP server on port `:8080` that reports metrics in a plaintext format:
+For those unfamiliar with Prometheus, the examples expose an HTTP server on port `:8080` that serves `/metrics` in a readable, plaintext format:

 ```none
 # HELP prom_express_gas gas from the bme680 sensor